physiopy/phys2bids/docs/contributorfile.rst

 - `Style Guide <#styling>`_
 - `Automatic Testing <#testing>`_
 - `Reviewing PRs <#reviewing>`_
-- `Recognizing contributors <#recognising>`_

 .. _aims:

 Aims of ``physiopy``
 --------------------
 ``physiopy`` is a **very** young project developed by a bunch of researchers from the two different sides of the Atlantic Ocean (for now).
-Our main goal is to help collect, analyse and share physiological data interfacing with (MRI) neuroimaging.
+Our main goal is to help collect, analyse and share physiological data, interfacing with (MRI) neuroimaging.
 We’re trying to do so by:

 1. Writing packages to make a user-friendly pipeline to deal with physiological data.
 2. Writing packages that take into account the use of this physiological data in combination with neuroimaging (MRI) analysis.